surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 ```

+* You will need to update the `PORT` configuration to your assigned port when deploying on the MSiA server (reach out to the instructors if you have not been assigned one)

-The configuration currently says to save the database to a temporary location as it is just for testing.
+* The configuration currently says to save the database to a temporary location as it is just for testing.
 However, if you are not on your local machine, you may have issues with this location and should change it to a location within your home directory, where you have full permissions.
 To change it to saving in the data directory within this repository, run the Python code from this directory and change the `config.py` to say:

 ```python
 SQLALCHEMY_DATABASE_URI = 'sqlite:///../data/tracksB.db'